kolide/kolide-quickstart/README.md

 ./demo.sh reset
 ```

-This will terminate the containers, and remove the MySQL data and generated SSL certificate.
+This will terminate the containers, and remove the MySQL data and generated TLS certificate.
 Use `./demo.sh up` to start again from scratch.

 ## Testing with Email (Optional)